janimatic/ofxSample/README.md

 * opencl + openfx libs included (openfx files might be outdated ! comming from bmd)

-* added crossplatform CMake files (tested on windonws / vs2019 x64 only)
+* added crossplatform CMake files (tested on windows / vs2019 x64 only)

-* use the standard envvar OFX_PLUGIN_PATH to deply the binary, if defined
+* use the standard envvar OFX_PLUGIN_PATH to deploy the binary, if defined (but that's not finished, see below)

 TODO
 ----